Advising Handbook - TSAS

 For specific information about the transfer policy for TSAS students, please contact the UNH Office of Admissions.
 In general, a GPA of at least 2.5 at the completion of the TSAS degree is required for transfer consideration.
 Some baccalaureate programs require a higher GPA.

-Credit for all TSAS courses transfer to the student’s Bachelor’s Degree program with the exception of MTH 201, Math I; MTH 202, Math II; and MTH 203, Algebra and Trigonometry.
-Only the credits and grades a student has earned in courses with 400 numbers and above will transfer and affect his/her cumulative grade point average as a Bachelor’s Degree candidate.
+Credit for all TSAS courses transfer to the student’s Bachelor’s Degree program with the exception of MTH 201, Elementary-Intermediate Algebra; MTH 202, College Algebra; and MTH 203, Algebra and Trigonometry.
+Credits and grades a student earns in courses with 400 numbers and above will transfer and affect his/her cumulative grade point average as a Bachelor’s Degree candidate.
 COM 209, Expository Writing and Reading, satisfies the Writing Skills Discovery Foundation Requirement and meets the requirements for ENGL 401.
-Students should consult with the Bachelor’s program faculty to discern whether any of their TSAS courses will satisfy a portion of their Bachelor’s Degree major requirements.
+Students should consult with the Bachelor’s program advisor to discern whether any of their TSAS courses will satisfy a portion of their Bachelor’s Degree major requirements.
 Several agreements now exist between various Thompson School and four-year programs that provide a smooth transition between the Associate in Applied Science and Bachelor’s Degree.
 Although elective credit does transfer for TSAS coursework, the grades earned in those classes do not transfer unless the course is 400 or 500 numbered.

 Transferring from Baccalaureate Programs to TSAS

-Baccalaureate students who wish to enter the Thompson School may seek advice from the respective TSAS Program Chairperson or one of the TSAS Assistant Directors to determine which courses they’ve completed may apply toward AAS degree requirements.
-A completed Change of Program form must be presented to the Assistant Director along with the advisor file from the previous advisor/major, for review, prior to acceptance.
-Only students in good academic standing are eligible for internal transfer.
+Baccalaureate students who wish to enter the Thompson School may seek advice from the respective TSAS Program Chairperson or one of the TSAS Assistant Directors to determine which completed course may apply toward AAS degree requirements.
+A completed Change of Program form must be presented to an Assistant Director along with the advisor file from the previous advisor/major, for review, prior to acceptance.
+Only students in good academic standing (minimum 2.0 cummulative GPA) are eligible for internal transfer.

 Baccalaureate Students Taking TSAS Courses